wmeints/effective-llm-applications/manuscript/03-getting-started-with-semantic-kernel.md

 Going back to function calling: once we have a conversation history object, the kernel will send it to the LLM, and wait for a response.

-If the response is a `tool_call` response, the kernel will find the function identified by the `tool_call` and execute it with the parameter values provided by the LLM.
-The result of the function call is added to the conversation as a tool message and new history is submitted to the LLM again.
+If the response from the LLM is a `tool_call` response, the kernel will find the function identified by the `tool_call` and execute it with the parameter values provided by the LLM.
+The result of the function call is added to the history object as a tool message and the new history is submitted to the LLM again.
 This process repeats until the LLM returns a response that doesn't contain a `tool_call`.

 You can do some very powerful planning with this.
 If you design a prompt that tells the LLM to follow a plan and mention tools in your plan, it is very likely it will follow